danielhaish/helm-gui-generator/README.md

   - Add tree map of the services of the current helm eg deployment related resource pods
   - Add init container to deployment screen
   - replace promts with pop up box
-  - * make nicer ui with react
+  - make nicer ui with react?

   backed wise:

   Create backend that recv all data and let you download helm chart that create the resource on k8s